opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 ### 2019.09.25

 - updated wheelFix after looking at the problems of the first print
-- updated firmware or both Prusa printers
+- updated firmware of both Prusa printers
 - started print of updated wheelFix (v10)
 - checked alibaba
 - worked on dust-collector / pump part in fusion360 -> having problems with the maximal part size